Groseille (redcurrant) syrup - how to make & cocktails

 - Adding 60ml vodka to your syrup will help prevent it from jellifying.

 - The above should yeild 400ml styrup which should be refrigerated in a sanitised sealed bottle and use within 14 days.
 Even with the vodka you should shake the bottle at least a couple of times a day to help prevent jellification

 Cocktails with groseille (redcurrant) syrup

-So now you have groseille syrup you should reach for the Irish whiskey and make yourself an Artists Special Cocktail - essentially a whiskey sour with sherry and groseille syrup.
-Our Artists Special recipe also details this cocktails rich history - it first appears in print in Harry McElhone's 1927 Barflies and Cocktails.
+So now you have groseille syrup you should reach for the Irish whiskey and make yourself an Artists' Special - essentially a whiskey sour with sherry and groseille syrup, this first appeared in print in Harry McElhone's 1927 Barflies and Cocktails.

 Barflies and Cocktails 1927

 The same recipe appears in Harry Craddock's 1930 The Savoy Cocktail Book which also includes the second best-known cocktail using groseille, the Nineteen Twenty Cocktail.